 Conscience v.
 Coercion

-Petitioners had argued on March 23 the contested to aid HHS and insurers in offering health plans covering contraceptives.
+Petitioners had argued on March 23 the contested HHS mandate effectively requires employers, such as plaintiffs in this case Priests for Life and Little Sisters of the Poor, to aid HHS and insurers in offering health plans covering contraceptives.
 The petitioners said helping employees obtain contraceptive coverage would violate the employers’ religious beliefs.

 After hearing oral arguments, the Court instructed both sides to file additional briefs suggesting ways the federal government could accomplish the mandate’s objective while accommodating employers who are conscientious objectors.